it-at-m/opensource.muenchen.de/software/mucgpt.md

 - ai
 sortingPriority: 2
 ---
-__MUCGPT__ is a web interface based on a large language model that allows users to chat, summarise text and brainstorm.
+__MUCGPT__ is a web interface based on a large language model (LLM) that allows users to chat, summarise text and brainstorm.

 ---

 ## About the project

-MUCGPT is an innovative project that leverages the power of language models to provide users with an intuitive and feature-rich web interface that can help them with a variety of tasks, from generating chat responses to summarising text and creating mind maps.
-The project is built on top of ChatGPT3.5, which is a powerful language model that has been fine-tuned to provide accurate and contextually relevant responses to user input.
-With MUCGPT, users can easily generate high-quality text, organise their ideas, and improve their productivity, all in one convenient platform.
+MUCGPT is an innovative project that harnesses the power of language models to provide users with an intuitive and feature-rich web interface that can help them with a variety of tasks, from generating chat responses to summarising text and creating mind maps.
+The interface currently connects to one or more OpenAI-compliant LLM endpoints.
+With MUCGPT, users can easily generate high-quality text, organise their ideas and improve their productivity, all in one convenient platform.

 ### Chat-Feature:
 ![Screenshot of a the chat function of MUCGPT](/inhouse/mucgpt_chat.png)